Paul Arriola on brink of being dealt as D.C. United poised for major roster overhaul

 Arriola is the most prominent of four attackers to depart since the 2021 season ended.
 Losada had buried Yamil Asad on the bench the second half of the season, signaling his inevitable exit, and apparently did not think much of Yordy Reyna, who was also cut.

-Ramon Abila, the backup striker, was on loan from Argentina’s Boca Juniors last year.
+Ramón Ábila, a backup striker, was on loan from Argentina’s Boca Juniors last year.

 The transfer of Paredes, an 18-year-old wing back, to Wolfsburg in the German Bundesliga would yield the largest transfer fee in United history.
 Previously, the record was $3 million from Belgian club Anderlecht in 2013 for Andy Najar.
 (Najar has since returned to United.)